ThibeauK/forumistic-blog/posts/post5.md

-*'Hardware Hacking: have fun while voiding your warranty'* is a book mostly populated with technological tutorials.
-Explaining how to hack/ modify certain electronically devices.
-Written by hacker-writer Joe Grand and Andrew 'bunnie' Huang (foreword).
+*'Hardware Hacking: have fun while voiding your warranty'* is a book written by hacker-writer Joe Grand and Andrew 'bunnie' Huang (foreword).
+Mostly populated with technological tutorials, explaining how to hack/ modify certain electronically devices.
 The most literary interesting parts are the foreword and introduction.
 These illustrate hacker culture.
 Bunnie transfigures 'hack' as *'An incredible good and perhaps time consuming piece of work that produces exactly what is needed...
 A desire to play with and understand technology, a modern manifestation of exploration and passion'*